ruslanmv/universal-a2a-agent-tutorial/README.md

         expected_output="A clean Markdown outline of findings.",
     )

-    # Define the Writing Task, which depends on the research task
+    # Writing Task (depends on research)
     t_write = Task(
         description=(
-            "Using the outline from the Researcher, write a compilable LaTeX article. " "Use the a2a_call tool to help with prose and LaTeX formatting. " "Return only the final .tex content."
+            "Using the outline from the Researcher, write a compilable LaTeX article. " "Use the a2a_hello tool to help with prose and LaTeX formatting. " "Return only the final .tex content."
         ),
         agent=writer,